WebKit/Documentation/docs/Ports/WindowsPort.md

 It supports only 64 bit Windows.

 ## Cloning Webkit
 Ensure that you are NOT cloning under an ancestor directory that is a git repository.
-This may confuse `build-webkit` script and result in failure.<br>
+This may confuse the `build-webkit` script and result in failure.
 A shallow clone of the WebKit repository at a detached hash may work if you are just building and not intending to develop WebKit.
 Official Apple release tags are unlikely to work.

 ## Installing Development Tools